 Laura’s home town doesn’t actually exist – at least, not in the version we see on TV.

 The majority of the series is filmed in Deal on the Kent coast, but executive producer and director James Strong also used a number of other locations in order to bring the town to life.
 “He had a specific look in mind and a specific vision of a place he wanted it to be,” writer Jack Williams explained at a screening in London.

 What about the marshes at the beginning of Liar?

 The marshes that you see in the opening scene where Laura goes kayaking are actually located in Tollesbury, on the Essex coast.
 Tollesbury Marina is at the mouth of the River Blackwater, where it meets the North Sea.

 Does the restaurant on the pier really exist?

-Yes and no. “It’s just a cafe,” says Jack.
+Yes and no. “It’s just a cafe,” Jack said after filming series one.
 “It’s a pretty nice cafe, but the sandwiches aren’t great.”
-A little investigation shows that this spot is actually called Jasin’s Restaurant, which serves soups and sandwiches and all-day breakfasts: not an ideal date location.
+A little investigation shows that this spot was actually called Jasin’s Restaurant, and served soups and sandwiches and all-day breakfasts: not an ideal location for a fancy date.

 However, Jasin’s Restaurant has since closed.
 The site is now occupied by Deal Pier Kitchen, which gets much better reviews (but is still only open during the daytime).